maormalca/unleash-devops-home-exercise/readme.md

 echo "test content" > test.txt
 aws s3 cp test.txt s3://unleash-exercise-bucket-12345/test.txt
 ```

-I already did that so you can skip the Upload Test File to S3 (if you destroy and apply the infra again you need to do it)
+**Note:** I already did that so you can skip the Upload Test File to S3 (if you destroy and apply the infra again you need to do it)

 ### Test API Endpoint

 ```bash